Trends

 Here's an honest comparison, no dogma.

-QR menus: the measured benefits
+QR menus: the observed benefits

-+18% average ticket
+Tend to lift average ticket

-• Options and add-ons are proposed clearly (€2.50 more for the XL burger?)
+• Options and add-ons are proposed clearly

 • No server timing: the customer orders when hungry, not when the server walks by